JamesArtuso/VocalDiscordBot/README.md

 - `!volume <0-2>` - Adjust bot's volume (e.g., 0.5 for 50%, 1 for 100%, 2 for 200%)

 ## License
 Idk what to put here.
 This is just a personal project.
 Go check out Whisper, Llama3, and XTTS.
-They are pretty cool libraries and this would be a much harder project without them.
+They are pretty cool libraries, and this would be a much harder project without them.

-## TODO
+## TO-DO
 There is a lot still left to do.
 Specific todos are put in their respective files.
 However, the base program works.
 The biggest project-wide to-do is to make it work with multiple speakers.
-Currently, it is only with one speaker, and I have not been able to test it with multiple speakers.
+It is only able to listen to one speaker at a time, and I have not been able to test it with multiple speakers.